Serving His Children: Lawsuits

 On January 21, 2019, a lawsuit was filed in the High Court of Uganda by the Women's Probono Initiative, an advocacy group that provides free legal services to women in Uganda.
 They sought monetary damages for two mothers whose children died in Bach's care, as well as accountability for 105 other cases.
-They filed the case on a basis of human-rights violations and of classist discrimination.
+They filed the case on a basis of human-rights violations and of class discrimination.